PrakharSaxena144/-SDSS-galaxy-classification-/README.md

 HTML, CSS (Frontend for Web UI)

 #Note
-(The size of random_forest_model.pkl is about 152 MB that's why I was not able to included it in Github repository.)
+(The size of random_forest_model.pkl is about 152 MB that's why I was not able to included it in Github repository code.)
 ## Authors
 This project was created by: